 Factors studied by child psychology

-Child psychology addresses two variables that can affect a child's development: the environmental factor , such as the influence of parents or friends, and the biological factor , determined by genetics .
+Child psychology addresses two variables that can affect a child's development: the environmental factor , such as the influence of their parents or friends, and the biological factor , determined by genetics .

 Main theories